prsai/ibotg/README.md

 commands to telegram-cli, I suggest you keep the root user in a separated window in your IRC client.

+Some special commands can be sent to this control user (root) prefixed with exclamation mark (!).
+At the moment the only command available is:

+    !last <user|channel>

+This will produce a dump of messages from history according to the number of unread messages reported by "dialog_list" command from telegram-cli.
+You can reset the unread message count with telegram-cli command "mark_read
+<contact|channel>".

 Notes
 -----